event-engine/docs/docs/api/discolight/discolight.md

 ## Service Factory

-A practical example explains intended usage best.
 If you walked your way through the tutorial, you already know about Discolight.
 The [skeleton app](https://github.com/event-engine/php-engine-skeleton) comes preconfigured with it.

 You're asked to provide a `ServiceFactory`, that contains a public factory method for each dependency.